 The CoDA Board of Trustees is excited to offer two Public Service Announcements (PSAs) that were created to educate the public about “What Codependency Is” and to inform them that the CoDA program exists and that it is helpful for anyone who is still suffering.
 We want trusted servants and codependents around the world to widely share these PSAs across public and social platforms.
 Hopefully, these PSAs will educate the public of our existence and how to find us.

 Click here to view to the Public Service Announcements Page

 Our collection of documents below are provided to assist you in your recovery.
 Following the Twelve Steps will help you realize the potential that is within you.

-A CoDA group reads CoDA’s Twelve Steps, Twelve Traditions, and the copyrighted “Welcome” and “Preamble” as they are written.
+A CoDA group reads CoDA’s Twelve Steps, Twelve Traditions, and the copyrighted “Welcome” (long or short version) and “Preamble” as they are written.
 These readings, along with the availability of CoDA Service Conference Endorsed literature at your meeting, help to support a sense of CoDA unity as called for in CoDA’s First Tradition.
 These are our foundation Documents.

 CoDA Meeting Materials

 The Following are Individual Documents for Meetings

 - Twelve Steps of Co-Dependents Anonymous (Required for every meeting)

 - Twelve Traditions of Co-Dependents Anonymous (Required for every meeting)